 Chase Sapphire Reserve Card and United Club Infinite Card offer up to $10,000 for each covered person.
 For both cards, the amount is capped at $20,000 per trip.

-The IHG Rewards Club Premier Credit Card and Ink Business Preferred Credit Card offer up to $5,000 per covered person.
-For both cards, the amount is capped at $10,000 for each trip.
+The IHG Rewards Club Premier Credit Card and Ink Business Preferred Credit Card are among the best rewards credit cards for travel as they offer up to $10,000 for each covered person.

 However, credit card issuers impose limitations on the eligibility and coverage amount.
 That’s why thousands of smart travelers like you buy travel insurance plans before their trips.

 The best place to buy travel insurance plans is Insubuy.
 Head over to the website and compare the available travel insurance plans with the click of a button.
-Purchase the one you like right from the website, and save the policy documents online.
+Then, purchase the one you like right from the website, and save the policy documents online.

 Here is why you should trust Insubuy: